JMarkstrom/Keycloak/index.rst

 Overview
 ********

-This documents serves as a *compliment* to official product documentation and details deployment and configuration tasks relating to the Windows Login Agent (WLA).
-Specifically, this document outlines the various command line switches, their properties, values and descriptions for usage with either interactive, silent, local as well as remote installation.
+This documents serves as a how-to for setting up Keycloak Server and extending it with the SafeNet integration for SafeNet Authentication Service (SAS) and SafeNet Trusted Access (STA).
+The guide is intended to be used to simplify configuration and reduce "time to market" when creating either a demo or test.
+The instructions in this document must not be used towards setting up a production system.

 Installation